boucadair/CATS-framework/draft-ldbc-cats-framework.md

 As described in {{?I-D.yao-cats-ps-usecases}}, traffic steering that takes into account computing resource metrics would benefit several services, such as augmented reality or augmented/virtual reality (AR/VR).
 This document provides an architectural framework, which will enable compute- and network-aware traffic steering decisions in edge computing.

 The Computing-Aware Traffic Steering (CATS) framework assumes that there may be multiple service instances running on different edge nodes, globally providing one single service.
 A single edge may have limited computing resources (such as CPU or GPU) available, and different edges likely have different resources available.
-A single edge may host multiple instances of a service, or just one.
+A single edge may host multiple instances of a service or just one service instance.

 The CATS framework is an ingress-based overlay framework for the selection of the suitable service instance(s) from a set of instance candidates.
 The exact characterization of 'suitable' will be determined by a combination of networking and computing related metrics.
 To that aim, the CATS framework assumes that edge nodes collaborate with each other under a single administrative domain to achieve a global objective of dispatching service demands, by taking into account both service instances status and network state (e.g., forwarding path length, cost, and congestion).